neighbor skin style

 The style value selects what algorithm is used to build the list.
 The bin style creates the list by binning which is an operation that scales linearly with N/P, the number of atoms per processor where N = total number of atoms and P = number of processors.
 It is almost always faster than the nsq style which scales as (N/P)^2.
 For unsolvated small molecules in a non-periodic box, the nsq choice can sometimes be faster.
 Either style should give the same answers.

 The multi style is a modified binning algorithm that is useful for systems with a wide range of cutoff distances, e.g. due to different size particles.
 For the bin style, the bin size is set to 1/2 of the largest cutoff distance between any pair of atom types and a single set of bins is defined to search over for all atom types.
 This can be inefficient if one pair of types has a very long cutoff, but other type pairs have a much shorter cutoff.
 For style multi the bin size is set to 1/2 of the shortest cutoff distance and multiple sets of bins are defined to search over for different atom types.
 This imposes some extra setup overhead, but the searches themselves may be much faster for the short-cutoff cases.
 See the comm_modify mode multi command for a communication option option that may also be beneficial for simulations of this kind.

 The neigh_modify command has additional options that control how often neighbor lists are built and which pairs are stored in the list.

 When a run is finished, counts of the number of neighbors stored in the pairwise list and the number of times neighbor lists were built are printed to the screen and log file.
-See this section for details.
+See the Run output doc page for details.